nilscox/express-extra/docs/api.md

 invoked with the original data and the `opts` object will be forwarded.
 This allows to build recursive validators.

-> Note: here, original data refers to the data passed in the function's first argument
+> Note: here, original data refers to the data passed in the function's first
+> argument.